 Conventional breeding and targeted mutagenesis: No insertion of foreign genes = absence of risks?

 Genome editing can generate new and complex genotypes without inserting any additional genes.
 ENGA is calling for a thorough and transparent risk assessment for all new GMO products, not an a priori exclusion of whole groups of new GMOs based on assumptions.
+As a minimum, these products need to be kept under the current GMO regulations, which require risk assessments for health and environment, traceability, and clear GMO labelling.

 Up to now the safety of these products primarily is a mere claim, not substantiated through systematic or independent studies.
 There is hardly any experience with new GMOs with only three products on the market.